jakerobb/k8ssandra-scripts/README.md

 file path is specified, it will be passed to `helm template --debug` via the `--show-only` option.
 The template file path should be specified relative to the chart, i.e. `utils/debug-templates.sh templates/stargate/stargate.yaml`

-### Watch
-#### watch-deployments.sh, watch-pods.sh, watch-services.sh, watch-statefulsets.sh
+#### watch.sh
+Usage: `utils/watch.sh [resourceType]`
+Example: `utils/watch.sh`
+Example: `utils/watch.sh deployments`
+Example: `utils/watch.sh all`
-These scripts simply watch the target namespace for deployments, pods, services, and statefulsets, respectively.
-They are useful for monitoring setup progress and watching for telltale problem indications (e.g. CrashLoopBackoff and high restart counts).
+This script simply watches the target namespace for a resource type of your choosing.
+It is useful for monitoring setup progress and watching for telltale problem indications (e.g. CrashLoopBackoff and high restart counts).
+If you don't provide a resource type, it will use `pods`.

 ## Todo:
 * Update common.sh to detect color-capable shells and disable color automatically.